Skip to main content

 • Cognitive Reframing: Help clients reinterpret cravings as signals rather than directives.
 For example, instead of "I need a drink," reframe as "My brain is seeking relief—what else can provide this?"

 • Regulating Internal States: Work with patients to develop non-destructive coping mechanisms, such as breathwork, grounding exercises, or controlled sensory stimulation.
+For example, a twin-sized electric heating blanket can help provide consistent warmth and calming pressure to support nervous system regulation.

 2. Cognitive Substitution: Rewiring Neural Pathways for Lasting Change